CobySoss/ScaWL/README.md

 If Jemalloc 5.3.0 is not available on your cluster, try contacting your cluster administrator to get it installed.
 If that is not possible, the steps to build without Jemalloc are as follows:

-1) Load just the intel module:
+1) Load just the Intel module:

 ```bash
 module load intel/20.2